 TV headphones are no different from ordinary headphones when it comes to the specs.
 The frequency response is still the key element which defines the sound quality.
 The wider this range is the better and deeper the sound you'll get.
 It's that simple.
-The common spec for frequency range is 20 Hz - 20 kHz.
-You won't be shocked by the sounding of such headphones, but it won't astonish you as well.
+The common frequency range is 20 Hz - 20 kHz.
+You won't be shocked by the sound of such headphones, but it won't astonish you as well.
 If you want to get extremely cool bass sound, try looking for the device with a lower first number in the frequency response.

 Wireless headphones run on battery power, so it is rather important to check their battery life.
 Common accumulator batteries run from 10 to 30 hours, and this is quite a wide range.
 The wireless transmitter can also run on batteries, but its operation time is always longer than the headphones have.
 Some models offer an opportunity to connect headphones to the USB connector and charge it while using.
 This option allows using the headphones regardless of the batteries.

-The TV headphones serve to provide comfort while you are watching movies or listening to the music.
+TV headphones serve to provide comfort while you are watching movies or listening to music.
 This is why various additional features and options are rather important for this type of headphones.
 Special control buttons on the earpieces, radio frequency presets, smart mute, effective range and other useful options should be considered on the same basis as specifications and battery life.